Our Work: BUILD, SUSTAIN, AMPLIFY, CONNECT

 Coalitional Work – Collaborative Work

 No one organization can build movement alone—coalitions and collaborations are how we build bigger impact, and take work to scale.
 On the national, regional, state-wide and local levels, SONG collaborates with more groups than we could name here.
 We play important roles in informing the national LGBTQ movement on Southern conditions, and the Southern movement on LGBTQ realities.
 We do this through connecting our members to National Convenings, writings, and on-going joint projects on local, state, regional and national levels.
-There are two we would like to mention here…. we are focused on building with ROOTS—a national LGBTQ POC initiative to build power and national work collaboratively; as well as Southern-based work with Project South and other Southern racial and economic justice organizations to strategize around Southern movement building.

 We hold on-going convenings for constituents, members, and member leaders.
 Our convenings focus on bringing people together not just for social connections, but to build shared work, stories, and resiliency.
 Members are kept abreast of key convenings, and gatherings SONG holds throughout the year.